As a veteran online writer, the author has a number of experience-based tips to share with readers on how to achieve success.

-In-depth SEO keyword strategy is a Hub for another day, though! ;)
+An in-depth SEO keyword strategy is a Hub for another day, though!

 2. Keyword Density Calculators

 Alright, I'm going to give you the magic formula when it comes to calculating keyword density for freelance writing that requires SEO.
-Ready to take a trip back in time to your 3rd grade math class?
+Ready to take a trip back in time to your third-grade math class?

 (# of keyword uses / total word count) x 100.